-The purpose of this study is to find out if having the NeuRx/A4 Device fitted as well as receiving NIV may offer added benefits, such as prolonging life and improving quality of life, to treatment just with NIV.
-We do not know if adding DP treatment to standard NIV will be beneficial and this is why we are asking for your help.
+The purpose of this study is to find out if having the NeuRx/A4 Device fitted as well as receiving NIV may offer added benefits, such as prolonging life and improving quality of life, to receiving NIV alone.
+We do not know which treatment is better and this is why we are asking for your help.

-In this part of the study we are asking participants who have had the DP device fitted to take part in 2 interviews.
-We would like to draw directly on your and your carer's own experiences and views of having DP within the context of everyday lives.
+In this part of the study we are asking the carers of patients who have had the DP device fitted to take part in 2 interviews.
+We would like to draw directly on both of your experiences and views of having DP within the context of everyday lives.
 Interviews will provide an opportunity to take account of your views and experience of the device.